3DBAG/geodepot/docs/getting-started.md

 Geodepot has complex dependencies, so do not `pip install` it, unless you are developing Geodepot itself.
 Use the provided binaries instead.
+For development, use `pixi` to create the environment and run the project tools.

 ### API